-The Experience Stillwater Committee is proud to present the updated Millennial Miles walking tour.
+The Experience Stillwater Committee is proud to present the updated Experience Stillwater walking tour.
 This walking guide will take you to some of the Village of Stillwater’s most historic structures, some dating back to the early 1800s.
 You will start at the north end of the Village, walking south along Hudson Avenue, before looping through the backroads around to the starting point of the tour.

 This web page will feature extended content, including additional text, images and, in some instances, audio from local people recalling the historic uses of the old buildings and everyday life in the Village from previous generations.
 Check back in the future as the content continues to grow.

 See Google Map above for location of 25 specific historic points of interest by number